Support

 Adherence: The amount of time agents spend in accordance with their scheduled tasks as a proportion of their scheduled time.
 Adherence differs from conformance, which simply measures how much time agents spent working in proportion to their scheduled work time, in that it focuses on how closely agents are actually following the activities they’re scheduled to do.

-In Assembled’s Agent Activity report, you can quickly get a glance at an agent’s scheduled responsibilities, the record of their actual activity from your contact platform, and whether they were in adherence — indicated in green.
+In Assembled’s Agent Scorecard report, you can quickly get a glance at an agent’s scheduled responsibilities, the record of their actual activity from your contact platform, and whether they were in adherence.

 • Example: If an agent sticks to their 100 minutes of scheduled activity for 85 minutes, their adherence is 85%.